FZJ-JSC/JUBE/docs/commandline.rst

    show command help information

 ``--command-name COMMAND_NAME``, ``-c COMMAND_NAME``
-   name of command to be complete, default: programname which was used to run the ``complete`` command
+   name of command to be complete, default: program name which was used to run the ``complete`` command

 .. index:: help